ON THIS PAGE

 2. Discover what’s in your backyard or playground

 - Build a tracking tunnel to encourage kids to use their detective skills to track down predators like rats, stoats and mice.
-Wild eyes has an engaging video for kids on how to make their own, and DOC and Kiwi Conservation Club also have guides on making tracking tunnels.
+DOC and Kiwi Conservation Club also have guides on making tracking tunnels.

 - Once you have some tracks in your tunnel, it’s time for some detection work to identify your good guys and villains.
 Check out this guide to identify footprints.
 Pest Detective is another online tool that helps people in New Zealand identify the presence of predators.